shivangiS04/SwasthiQ/README.md

 ### 3. Verify Installation
 - Open http://localhost:3000 in your browser
-- You should see the SwasthiQ dashboard with sample appointments
+- You should see the SwasthiQ dashboard with Indian patient and doctor names
 - Test creating a new appointment to verify full functionality

-## Testing & Quality Assurance
+## 🧪 Testing & Quality Assurance

-SwasthiQ includes comprehensive testing to ensure reliability in healthcare environments.
+SwasthiQ includes comprehensive testing to ensure reliability in Indian healthcare environments.

 ### Run All Tests
 ```bash